Open Water Swimming / Pool Events · Workflow guide

 Water spray and reflections obscuring the entire swimmer

-Why it's hard: Unlike rain in motorsport (which still shows the vehicle), water spray in swimming can completely hide the athlete.
+Why it's hard.
+Unlike rain in motorsport (which still shows the vehicle), water spray in swimming can completely hide the athlete.
 Spray also creates reflections and optical distortion that blur numbers beyond recognition.

 medium